Careers for RN Graduates

 - Be a new graduate RN with less than one year of experience

-- Meet minimum education requirement of an Associate’s Degree from an accredited program.
+- Meet the minimum education requirement of an Associate’s Degree from an accredited program.
 BSN highly preferred.

-- Have a current, unencumbered license as a RN in the state of Connecticut prior to the program start date
+- Have a current, unencumbered license as an RN in the state of Connecticut prior to the program start date

-- Have completed a Transfer Request Form signed by current manager if you are employed by Stamford Health
+- Have completed a Transfer Request Form signed by a current manager if you are employed by Stamford Health

-- Please note that employees must be in good standing without any disciplinary actions within the past twelve months prior to program start date.
+- Please note that employees must be in good standing without any disciplinary actions within the past twelve months prior to the program start date.